ArtezGDA/Course-Material/Lesson_10_Illustrator_Scripting.md

 ![Illustrator's Document Object Model](images/ai_scripting_IllustratorDOM.png)

+## Other Resources and Inspiration

+[Fabian Morón Zirfas](https://github.com/fabiantheblind) published some very useful code and examples working with Adobe's Extend Script tools:

+- A collection of scripts and experiments from his [Extend Script github repository](https://github.com/fabiantheblind/extendscript)
+- An extensive set of documentation about Extend Scripts for AfterEffects, Indesign and Illustrator in the [Extend Script Wiki](https://github.com/fabiantheblind/extendscript/wiki)
+- And if you want to do more with Extend Scripting for Indesign, check out [Basil.js](http://basiljs.ch), a helpful framework to work around Adobe's Extend Script tools and nice examples of what you can do with this stuff.

 ## Apps to use

 If you're writing your script and debugging it, you'll be running a few apps next to each other: